captbaritone/webamp/docs/usage.md

 # Usage

-Here's how to use Winamp-js in your own project:
+Here's how to use Winamp-js in your own project.

+## Examples

+If you would like to look as some examples check out the [examples directory](../examples/) were you will find:

+* [Minimal](../examples/minimal/) - An example that just uses a `<script>` tag that points to a CDN.
+No install required.

 ## Install